facebook/fresco/docs/01-drawee-branches.md

 The _actual_ image is the target; everything else is either an alternative or a decoration.
 This is specified using a URI, which can point to an image over the Internet, a local file, a resource, or a content provider.

 This is a property of the controller, not the hierarchy.
-It therefore is not set by any of the methods used by the other Drawee components.
+It therefore is not set by any of the methods used by the other Drawee branches.

 Instead, use the `setImageURI` method or [set a controller](using-controllerbuilder.html) programmatically.